 Should You Take a Gap Year Before Online College?

 So you’re planning to enroll in online college, but you’re considering taking a gap year first?
 Great idea!
-A gap year can actually be extremely beneficial, especially for online students.
+A gap year can actually be extremely beneficial, especially for students who plan on attending college online.

 Let’s face it, the last few years of high school did not go exactly the way you pictured it.
 Thanks to the global pandemic, many of you were forced to wrap up your high school education in online classes.
 So even if you plan to continue your online studies in college, unplugging for a year could pay dividends in the long run.